christiannwamba/jumpstart-react-workshop/README.md

     **What’s going on?**

       - We are still grabbing the `root` element.
       - We then use the React’s `createElement` method to create a new element.
-It takes 3 arguments:
+It takes at least 3 arguments:
         1. The element (eg. `h2`).
         2. Attributes as properties in an object (eg: `className`).
         3. The text content of the element.